 The brand has promised to switch to using only cotton and polyester as they believe both are recyclable and, therefore, sustainable.
 They also intend to reduce and offset all carbon emissions.
 These promises, however, will have to wait until 2040 to become a reality.

 Both polyester and nylon fabric are non-biodegradable and contribute to plastic pollution.
-However, polyester has a higher recycling rate compared to lycra fabric.
-Recycled polyester was about 8.4 million tonnes in 2020, while the infrastructure for recycling lycra remains largely underdeveloped.
+However, polyester has a higher recycling rate compared to spandex fabric.
+Recycled polyester was about 8.4 million tonnes in 2020, while the infrastructure for recycling spandex remains largely underdeveloped.

-Lycra and leather are both high-demand fabrics, and each has its own issues.
-Lycra is a fossil fuel-based product, but they source leather from animals.
+Spandex and leather are both high-demand fabrics, and each has its own issues.
+Spandex is a fossil fuel-based product, but they source leather from animals.
 Natural leather is controversial, with many animal rights activists voting against it.
 Veganists got their wish for non-animal leather in faux leather, which we also call vegan leather.

 While vegan leather avoids animal cruelty allegations, they make it from polyurethane or polyvinyl chloride.
 Both materials are plastics that have the same environmental consequences.
 The point is that when it comes to environmental consequences, vegan leather is not much better than spandex.